davidpricedev/adventOfCode2019/spoilers.md

  you must type a movement command and then hit enter.
 In fact it is so annoying that I gave up trying to play it interactively.
 I have a few ideas about how to write an AI that would play it for me though.
-* 1st track the ball's trajectory
+* 1st track the ball's diagonal trajectory
-* start by keeping under the ball at all times
+* start by keeping under the ball at all times, trajectory tells us which direction to move to achieve that.
 * add more flexibility as needed - esp for cases where the ball isn't within 6-10 spaces of the paddle.
+  Or for handling literal edge cases such as bouncing off the left or right edge

 ## day 14 : Ore to Fuel Crafting

 There is probably a LCM/GCF way of solving part 2, but we can use part1 solver to do it too.
 Part1 determines ore needs for n fuel.
-So we can start with 1T/ore-needs-for-1-fuel as a good starting guess and increase fuel guesses until we find the maximum that doesn't exceed 1T ore.
+So we can start with 1T divided by ore-needs-for-1-fuel as a good starting guess and increase fuel guesses until we find the maximum that doesn't exceed 1T ore.

 ## day 16 : Signal Processing

 While part1 was pretty easy, part2 involves some sort of trick.
 My initial extension of part1 blew the heap.
-After tweaking things a bit, I was able to avoid that, at the cost of time (probably roughly 100 hours) Clearly there are one or more maths tricks that can greatly short circuit the amount of processing.
+After tweaking things a bit, I was able to avoid that, at the cost of time (probably roughly 100 hours) - and that is just for one of the examples
-I'm here to learn Kotlin not maths tricks.
+Clearly there are one or more maths tricks that can greatly short circuit the amount of processing.